Felly Bull

 Creamy Leek and Potato Soup with Ham

-• Leek, butter bean and crispy chorizo soup in green bowl with chorizo on top
+• Two portions of leek, butter bean and crispy chorizo soup in black bowls with a bowl of crispy chorizo on the side.

 Leek, Butter Bean and Crispy Chorizo Soup

-• Potato leek and chorizo soup in green bowl with spoon sitting on yellow napkin
+• A portion of potato, leek and chorizo soup in a blue patterned bowl with a mustard napkin on the side.

 Potato, Leek and Chorizo Soup